aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/save/_index.md

 ---
 title: Document.Save
 second_title: Aspose.Words for .NET API Reference
-description: Saves the document to a file.
+description: Document method.
+Saves the document to a file.
 Automatically determines the save format from the extension in C#
 type: docs
 weight: 700
 url: /net/aspose.words/document/save/